matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `rc_registration_token_validity`

 This option checks the validity of registration tokens that ratelimits requests based on the client's IP address.
 Defaults to `per_second: 0.1`, `burst_count: 5`.
-Uncomment and set to change the default.

 Example configuration:
 ```